Anastasios Karamanos: Career

 He started his career in 2008 with local team Aspropyrgos, and the following year he signed for Delta Ethniki side Asteras Magoula.
 He lifted the Greek Amateur Cup in 2011 with Asteras.

 In the summer of 2011, he signed for Atromitos.
-He made his debut in the Greek Superleague during a home game against Levadiakos, coming as a substitute in the 74th minute.
-During the 2014 summer transfer window, he signed a contract with Olympiakos involving a 12-month loan back length clause to Atromitos.
+He made his debut in the Super League Greece during a home game against Levadiakos, coming as a substitute in the 74th minute.
+During the 2014 summer transfer window, he signed a contract with Olympiacos involving a 12-month loan back length clause to Atromitos.

-In the summer of 2015, he signed another year-long loan to Panionios on loan from Olympiakos.
+In the summer of 2015, he signed another year-long loan to Panionios on loan from Olympiacos.
 He finished the season having 36 appearances (6 goals, 2 assists) in all competitions.

 On 1 August 2016 Karamanos moved to Portuguese Primeira Liga outfit Feirense on another season-long deal.
 On Matchday 1 of the Primeira Liga on August 26, he netted his first goal contributing to a 2-0 away victory over Estoril.
 On 13 September 2016, he scored a brace to help his team achieve a 2-1 home win against Tondela.
 Karamanos' fourth and final goal for Feirense arrived on 31 October, after an assist from Jean Sony Alcénat, in what was the only Feirense goal in the team's 1-1 away draw against Chaves.
 On 30 April 2017, he scored with a wonderful finish after an assist of Vítor Bruno, opening the score in a 2-1 home win against Marítimo.